wigingtont2/Model01-sketch/README.md

   - `PALMS + AD`: Switch to the [ADORE](#adore-layer) layer.
   - `PALMS + R0C7 + R1C7 + R2C7`: Toggle the experimental Steno layer ond and off.
 * We are also using [mouse keys][kaleidoscope:mouse-keys], and [macros][kaleidoscope:macros] for some of the features.
-* The keyboard can also communicate with the host bidirectionally, thanks to the [Focus][kaleidoscope:focus] plugin.
+* The keyboard can also communicate with the host bidirectionally, thanks to the [FocusSerial][kaleidoscope:focusserial] plugin.
 See [Chrysalis][chrysalis] for a simple client.

   [dvorak:prg]: http://www.kaufmann.no/roland/dvorak/
   [kaleidoscope:oneshot]: https://github.com/keyboardio/Kaleidoscope-OneShot